iffahishak1411/Operational-Ridership-Dashboard/README.md

 ## 🌟 Overview
 This project is a **Power BI dashboard** developed to monitor and analyse operational ridership across various routes for better decision-making in the Planning & Strategy department.

-It provides a **centralised view of ridership trends, average ridership, total ridership and operational KPIs** to support data-driven decisions.
+It provides a **centralised view of ridership trends, average ridership, total ridership and operational Key Performance Indicatiors (KPIs)** to support data-driven decisions.

 ---